An ode to mac and cheese, the poster child for processed food

 Thanks to the coronavirus pandemic, that trend took a U-turn.
 Restaurant revenue cratered, while shoppers emptied grocery shelves stocking up on food to cook at home.
 And with sales of pantry items soaring, shoppers found themselves reaching for an old reliable.

 The cheap, boxed meal has long been a poster child for processed food.
 While it’s often dismissed as stuff for kids, a lot of grownups secretly savor it.
-As I tell my own students, we love to bad mouth processed foods – usually while our mouths are full of it.
+As I tell my own students, we love to bad-mouth processed foods – usually while our mouths are full of them.
 It’s also played an important role in kitchen science, wars and women’s liberation.

 Solving the age-old problem of spoiled cheese